uploadcare/uploadcare-rails-example/README.md

 # Uploadcare Rails Example app

 This example project demonstrates the uploadcare-rails capabilities.
-The project is based on Ruby 3.3.0, Rails 7.1 and PostgreSQL.
+The project is based on Ruby 3.3.0, Rails 7.1, PostgreSQL and MongoDB.

 ---
 **NOTE**